You know what you need to do. You know how you need to do it. You just don’t have the money to pay for it. Sound familiar?

-Campus leadership is often influenced by what competitors are doing.
+Campus leadership is often influenced by what peers and competitors are doing.
 Reference redesign projects at institutions from your official peer set and at cross-app institutions (or at your president’s prior institution).

 - Deficiencies of your site.

 Summarize what’s really wrong with your site.
 Typically, you need a fresh, contemporary design, a new information architecture, an easier way to edit and publish content.
 Include specifics such as, “We have not reorganized the site since 2005,” or “The copy on the top-level pages is 10 years old and not optimized for search engines.”